glensc/eventum-oldwiki/Eventum:General_Setup.md

 for CVS 1.12+, you need at least r4452

-### Email Integration Feature
+### Email Integration Feature {#email-integration-feature}

 Enable or disable the [Email Integration Feature](/Email_integration "wikilink").
 If enabled it will allow to download the emails from configured accounts available in Manage Email Accounts.

-### Daily Tips
+### Daily Tips {#daily-tips}

 Enable or disable the Daily Tips displayed in Stats (general statistics) start page.
 The daily tips are selected randomly from the template files in /templates/tips directory.

 You might add new Tip files with any name, but keeping the .tpl.html extension.
 Do not create any directories inside tips folder, since it could be considered as a tip file.

-### Email Spell Checker
+### Email Spell Checker {#email-spell-checker}

 Enable or disable Email Spell Checker, requires aspell installed in your server.

-### IRC Notifications
+### IRC Notifications {#irc-notifications}

 Lorem Ipsum.

-### Allow Un-Assigned Issues?
+### Allow Un-Assigned Issues? {#allow-un-assigned-issues}

 If disabled, the issues must be assigned to an Eventum User.

-### Default Options for Notifications
+### Default Options for Notifications {#default-options-for-notifications}

 Sets the default value for notifications in the following cases: